 OLLI has two campus locations: in Ashland at the Campbell Center at 655 Frances Lane and in Medford at the RCC-SOU Higher Education Center (HEC) at 101 S. Bartlett Street.
 Click here for detailed directions and parking information for both locations.
-Click here for a PDF map of Campbell Center, where most classes on the OLLI campus are held.
+Click here for a PDF map of Campbell Center.

-When classes are in session, office hours at the Campbell Center in Ashland are Monday through Friday, 8:30am to 11:30am and 1:15pm to 5:00pm, except for SOU holidays.
-An OLLI staff member is available in Medford at the HEC, Room 104 on Fridays when classes are in session.
+When classes are in session, office hours at the Campbell Center in Ashland are Monday through Friday, 8:30am to 5:00pm, except for SOU holidays.
+An OLLI staff member is available in Medford at the HEC, Room 104 Tuesday through Friday, 8:30 am to 1:30 pm when classes are in session.

 Yes.
 Membership allows class attendance on either campus.

-OLLI Annual Membership Dues are $100 per person for the entire academic year (three quarters), September to June, and are nonrefundable.
+OLLI Annual Membership Dues are $125 per person for the entire academic year (three quarters), September to June, and are nonrefundable.
 Dues cover as many courses as can be scheduled, depending on space.
-For members joining mid-year, the fee is still $100; we do not prorate the fee.
+For members joining mid-year, the fee is still $125; we do not prorate the fee.
+There is also an abbreviated summer session that has an additional cost of $25.

 The OLLI program is geared to older adults with a flexible daytime schedule; however, consistent with SOU Nondiscrimination Policy, neither age, race, national origin, religion, sex, handicap or marital status are considerations with regard to OLLI membership.